Tummy Tuck in Albany

 To remove loose, excess abdominal skin and repair the underlying musculature, for a taut, toned midsection, Dr. Barach performs abdominoplasty.
 Although abdominoplasty is usually a procedure for women looking to tighten their abdominal muscles and remove loose skin following pregnancy, both men and women might undergo a tummy tuck to reclaim the youthful, taut mid-section they once had.

-Appropriate Tummy Tuck Candidates
+Appropriate Tummy Tuck Candidates in Albany

 Even though undergoing tummy tuck surgery is an effective way to tone and tighten the abdominal area, it is not for everyone.
 In general, suitable tummy tuck candidates include individuals who: